DEBT SUMMARY

 Spending Affordability Guidelines

 The County Council annually adopts spending affordability guidelines for the capital budget.
 The guidelines provide for the total amount of general obligation debt issued by the County and by the Maryland-National Capital Park and Planning Commission that may be planned for expenditure in the subsequent two fiscal years and for the six-year Capital Improvements Program.
 Consideration of the guidelines is based on a number of economic and financial factors or criteria for debt affordability.
-These criteria are described in the County's Fiscal Policy and provide a foundation for judgements about the County's capacity to issue debt and its ability to retire the debt over time.
+These criteria are described in the County's Fiscal Policy and provide a foundation for judgments about the County's capacity to issue debt and its ability to retire the debt over time.

 Legal Debt Limit